winniec9153/sep11-freedom-project/tool/learning-log.md

 }
 ```
 * An A-ha moment I had was: Using sprite.image.offset lets you adjust the image relative to the sprite’s center, which fixes alignment issues.

+3/23/26
+* SO i learend about opacity and sprite.image.scale from Sprite with Image on p5plau
+	* opacity
+ 		* it changes the transparency of the sprite with a scale of 0-1, with 0 being complety trasparent while 1 being completly opaque.
+   * sprite.image.scale
+   		* I can change the size of the sprite, with default being 1.0.

+youcan create spirte with image through an url path.
+Used sprite.image.offset.y = 6 to adjust the alignment of the image with the sprite’s physics collider.
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc